Azure-Samples/web-apps-node-iot-hub-data-visualization/README.md

 | Chrome | 76 |
 | Firefox | 69 |

-This tutorial shows how to set up a nodejs website to visualize device data streaming to an [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub) using the [event hub SDK](https://www.npmjs.com/package/@azure/event-hubs).
+This tutorial, also published [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-live-data-visualization-in-web-apps), shows how to set up a nodejs website to visualize device data streaming to an [Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub) using the [event hub SDK](https://www.npmjs.com/package/@azure/event-hubs).
 In this tutorial, you learn how to:

 - Create an Azure IoT Hub
 - Configure your IoT hub with a device, a consumer group, and use that information for connecting a device and a service application